nicolas-cunin-lyra/nezyap/README.md

 6. Make the catalog backend unhealthy: `http://catalog.backend.apps.poc.pandrieux.sattamax.com/health/break` and show the pod restarting by itself with a temporary unavailability of the service (go back to catalog view and show view is there but no catalog is shown inside the app)
 7. Increase pod number by using an Horizontal Pod Autoscaler to scale-out/scale-in the pods according to the needs: `helm upgrade test nezyap --set autoscaling.enabled=true`
 8. Show business metrics per pod `sum(nb_transactions) by (pod)` and consolidated per service `sum(nb_transactions) by (service)`
-9. Rolling upgrade to a V2 of the code (blue background will become green): `helm upgrade test nezyap --set image.version=v2`
+9. Rolling upgrade to a V2 of the code (blue background will become green): `helm upgrade test nezyap --set image.version=v2 --set autoscaling.enabled=true`
 10. Rollback from the OpenShift console with the Helm view (backgroud goes back to blue)